d3x41/documentation-dev/md/faq/Why-are-all-additional-services-disabled-by-default.md

-# Why are all additional services disabled by default ?
+# Why are all additional services disabled by default?

 ## Explanation
 We call additional services, services installed by software provided in Kaisen Linux.
 The reason is simple.
 It is about optimizing the performance and resources used by the system.